rtk-rs/gnss-rtk/README.md

 =======

-This library is oriented towards precise navigation on Earth ground (whether it is static or roaming navigation).
-It currently implements all the specificy that it internally means, and it is not designed to operate on other planets.
-Although this modification would not require a lot of effort, it is not on our scheduled todo list.
+This library is oriented towards precise navigation on Earth ground (whether it is static or roaming navigation does not impact the process at first).
+We implement all the requirements to do so on planet Earth, not other planets.
+Although this modification would not require a lot of effort, it is not planed as of today to make `gnss_rtk` generic about the rover planet.
 If you are interested in seeing this happen, feel free to join the effort online.

 Configuration simplicity
 ========================

 Although the taks is challenging, one objective is to keep things simple.
-The main task to do so is to provide [a consice and comprehensible Parametrization interface](./documentation/Config.md)
+To do so, we rely on the `serde` ecosystem and are able to provide [a consice and comprehensible Parametrization interface](./documentation/Config.md)

 Teaching & learning toolkit
 ===========================